DMT Register

 Profile Summary:

-A DMT practitioner since 2006, work across Taiwan, Aotearoa New Zealand, and internationally; I believe in the knowings from/within body, the power of authenticity, and the flow of dynamic harmony in our body-mind-cultural-spiritual self.
+A DMT practitioner since 2006, working across Taiwan, Aotearoa New Zealand, and internationally; I believe in the knowings from/within body, the power of authenticity, and the dynamic relationality in our body-mind-cultural-spiritual self and surrounding.

 Membership Level